Jasonblalack/zyngapoker/Installation.md

 ### Linux

 To install Python 3 use your package manager on that system.
+On Debian based systems like Ubuntu you typically use `apt-get` for the installation.

 ### Windows